LizardRoot/Stealer_for_Google/README.md

 Replace:

-- on line 100, the name is .bat, which deletes the main script.
+- on line 100, the name is "... .bat", which deletes the main script.

 - in stock 110 - the name of your ftp server.
+In "... .bat" write the name of the script .py

 - in line 111 - login and password of the account.